Utility & Services

 Duplex, and Mobile Home Residences

-Garbage and recycling services for single family homes, duplexes and mobile homes are provided by Waste Management.
+Garbage and recycling services for single family homes, duplexes and mobile homes are provided by WM (Waste Management).
 Place your garbage cart by the curb (on terrace or driveway, not on the street) by 7am on Wednesdays.
 Garbage collection is every week, recycling collection is every other week.
 A schedule of collection weeks is provided below.

-Apartments and businesses need to contract their own garbage and recycling services and bulky item pick up.
+Apartments and Businesses need to contract their own garbage and recycling services and bulky item pick up.
+Please contact WM to set up Service.
+1-888-960-0008.

 All residents may utilize the bulk waste drop off day held in May.